ritvikmath/jekyll-now/_posts/2019-2-24-Millennial_Question.md

 ---
 layout: post
 comments: true
-title: Where Can You Afford a House *and* Avocado Toast?
+title: Where Can You Afford Avocado Toast AND a House?
 ---

 <figure>